 In December 1989, de Klerk met with the imprisoned leader of the African National Congress (ANC), Nelson Mandela.
 On 2 February 1990, de Klerk lifted the ban on the ANC, the South African Communist Party (SACP) and the Pan Africanist Congress (PAC).
 On 11 February Mandela was released.
 Negotiations with Mandela and other party leaders were held for the peaceful end of apartheid and transition to democratic rule.
 In 1993, De Klerk and Mandela were awarded the Nobel Peace Prize for their efforts at reform in South Africa.

-After 1994.
-After the 1994 elections, De Klerk was appointed the Second Vice President in President Mandela’s cabinet.
-In 1996 and other National Party members withdrew from their cabinet posts in order to establish the National Party as an effective opposition to the ANC.
-In 1997 De Klerk retired from politics.
+After the 1994 elections, de Klerk was appointed the Second Vice President in President Mandela’s cabinet.
+In 1996, he, together with other National Party members, withdrew from their cabinet posts in order to establish the National Party as an effective opposition to the ANC.
+In 1997 Frederik Willem de Klerk retired from politics.

 - The FW de Klerk Foundation [Online].
 Available at: fwdklerk.org.za [Accessed 17 April 2009]